 “Venture is about finding truly great entrepreneurs and supporting their efforts in every way possible.
 The rest is noise.”

 “The Pacific Northwest is home to incredible engineering talent, which is at the core of most great technology companies.
 I think that really separates us from everywhere else in the world but the Valley.
 At the same time, I think people are more loyal here.
 You can build a meaningful company in the Northwest without worrying about losing talent to whatever the next shiny penny is at the moment.”

 Greg serves as an adjunct faculty member at the University of Washington Computer Science & Engineering department and the Foster School of Business, where he teaches a course on entrepreneurship.
-Greg is the President of the Evergreen Venture Capital Association and formerly was a board member of Startup Weekend.
+Greg formerly was President of the Evergreen Venture Capital Association and board member of Startup Weekend.
 He is the author of three books.